Startup Org Chart Structure

 Function-led startup structure

-At seed stage, most teams formalize branches for product, engineering, growth, and operations.
-This does not require heavy hierarchy, but it does require explicit branch ownership so cross-functional work does not stall.
+Function-led structure introduces explicit ownership for product, engineering, growth, and operations.
+This does not require deep hierarchy, but it does require clear branch accountability.

 Manager-supported startup structure

 Keep manager layers narrow and outcome-based.
-If a manager role is added without clear ownership boundaries, the chart becomes deeper but not clearer.
+If a manager role is added without clear ownership boundaries, the chart gets deeper without getting clearer.

 Structure by team size